gbone001/HLLLogUtilities/README.md

 We've just prepared our application.
 Now we need to share it with our code.

 11. Click on the "Reset Token" button and copy your token.
-12. Open the "config.ini" file and fill in the token you've just copied.
-Make sure there's no trailing spaces.
+12. Copy `config.example.ini` to `config.ini` and fill in the token (plus any other secrets such as Steam API keys).
+    > Keep `config.ini` out of version control—it's already listed in `.gitignore`.
+    > Advanced: set the `HLU_CONFIG` environment variable if you want to load the file from a different location.

 Almost done now!
 From here on out though, how to proceed depends on how you've decided to run the bot.